 Directors (2)

 Section 3.
 Qualifications.
-The Board of Directors must be Voting Members in good standing in National ENA, Texas ENA State Council, and AUSTIN EMERGENCY NURSES INC
+The Board of Directors must be Voting Members in good standing in National ENA, Texas ENA State Council, and AUSTIN ENA

 [YOU CAN FURTHER DEFINE “IN GOOD STANDING” HERE IF YOU WISH

 Section 4: Terms of Offices – The President, President-Elect, Secretary, Treasurer, and Immediate Past President shall serve a one (1) year term in office, or until such time as their successors are duly elected, qualified and take office.